 For those women, breast reduction surgery is the answer.
-Reduction surgery removes fat, glandular breast tissue, and skin to make the breasts smaller and more firm
+Breast reduction surgery removes fat, glandular breast tissue, and skin to make the breasts smaller and more firm.

 While breast augmentation year in and year out is one of the most popular cosmetic surgery procedures, for some overly large breasts are nothing but a burden.
-Back pain, poor posture, chafing, inability to partake in certain athletic and exercise endeavors, even difficulty in breathing — these are issues that come with overly large breasts.
+Dallas plastic surgeon, Dr. Matthew J. Trovato can help address back pain, poor posture, chafing, inability to partake in certain athletic and exercise endeavors, even difficulty in breathing — these are issues that come with overly large breasts.
 Plus, women can become so self-conscious about the undo attention their breasts generate that they avoid social interaction.

 There are different ways to perform breast reduction surgery

 Based on the type of incisions used.
-In your consultation, Dr. Matthew J. Trovato will discuss the various options with you and together you will settle on the approach that fits your situation.
+During your consultation for breast reduction surgery Dallas plastic surgeon, Dr. Matthew J. Trovato will discuss the various breast reduction options with you and together you will settle on the approach that fits your situation.
 Traditional breast reduction surgery involves the creation of an anchor-shaped incision, which is ideal for patients who have extremely large breasts.
 This method allows the most fat, tissue, and skin to be removed, but it also causes the most scarring.
 The nipples and areolas will likely be moved, as well.

 A second option is the short-scar technique, known as a vertical incision breast reduction.
 This method uses incisions around the areola and down to the crease of the breast in the shape of a lollipop.
 This approach can be effective for women with moderately large breasts.
 It creates somewhat less scarring.
 For patients with mostly fatty tissue in their breasts, the scarless breast reduction technique may work.
 This method utilizes liposuction to reduce the size of the breasts and only tiny incisions are needed to gain access.